Uruguay in the OTI Festival

 The participation of Uruguay in the OTI Festival began at the inaugural OTI Festival in 1972.
-The Uruguayan participating broadcaster was Sociedad Televisora Larrañaga, which was member of the Organización de Televisión Iberoamericana (OTI).
-The broadcaster participated in twenty-seven of the twenty-eight editions, only missing the 2000 festival.
-Its best result in the festival was fifth achieved in 1988.
+The Uruguayan participating broadcasters were Sociedad Televisora Larrañaga, Monte Carlo Televisión, and Sociedad Anónima Emisora de Televisión y Anexos (SAETA), which were members of the Organización de Televisión Iberoamericana (OTI).
+They participated alternately in twenty-six of the twenty-eight editions, only missing the 1984 and 2000 festivals.
+Their best result in the festival was fifth achieved in 1988.

 History

-Laura Canoura Represented Uruguay in the OTI Festival 1994.

-Sociedad Televisora Larrañaga debuted in the OTI Festival in 1972 with "Busco mi destino" by Ronayr Franco written by Spanish composer Augusto Algueró.
-Since its debut the Uruguayan trajectory in the OTI Festival was only moderate and only managed to reach the top 10 in five occasions.
-Although it was unable to win the contest, it achieved a significant result with the song "Secreto enamorado" by Daniel Mantero in 1988 which turned into a hit in the country.
+Uruguay debuted in the OTI Festival in 1972 with "Busco mi destino" by Ronayr Franco.
+Its trajectory in the festival was only moderate and only managed to reach the top 10 in five occasions.
+Although they were unable to win the contest, they achieved a significant result with the song "Secreto enamorado" by Daniel Mantero in 1988 which turned into a hit in the country.